AlexeyPerov/Unity-Lite-Editor-Coroutines/README.md

 You can just copy-paste [LiteEditorCoroutine.cs](./Editor/LiteEditorCoroutine.cs) to your project in any Editor folder.

+Alternatively you can use UPM with link https://github.com/AlexeyPerov/Unity-Lite-Editor-Coroutines.git

 ## Contributions

 Feel free to [report bugs, request new features](https://github.com/AlexeyPerov/Unity-Lite-Editor-Coroutines/issues)